Douglas Packer

-Douglas Ricardo Packer (born 13 March 1987), better known as Packer, is a Brazilian former professional footballer who plays as a midfielder.
+Douglas Ricardo Packer (born 13 March 1987), better known as Packer, is a Brazilian former professional footballer who played as a midfielder.

 Career

 Born in Indaial, Santa Catarina, Packer started his career at Ipatinga.
 He signed a professional contract on 1 August 2005, for three years.

 On 31 August 2005, he was signed by Juventus, and loaned to A.C.
 Siena for two seasons.
 In summer 2007, Siena bought half of the player's rights, for €150,000, and loaned Packer to Pescara Calcio of Serie C1.
 He returned to Siena for the 2008–09 season.

 He signed a five-year contract in summer 2009.
 In the same summer he left for Ravenna Calcio.
 In January 2011 Packer returned to Brazil for Paraná Clube in a temporary deal.